 Introduction

-ursalock adds end-to-end encrypted cloud sync to your Zustand stores using passkey-derived keys.
+ursalock provides end-to-end encrypted document storage using passkey-derived keys.

 The Problem

-Section titled “The Problem”You’re building a React app with Zustand.
-You want to:
+Section titled “The Problem”You’re building a web app and want to:

 - Sync data across devices